 There is ALWAYS reason why it did not work out.
 And sometimes…it’s really hard to see.
 Take this time and really think about why the relationship ended, and not just from his point of view.
 If you ended the relationship, this answer might not be so hard.
 But it’s very difficult to think about when you were on the receiving end (boo).
 Try asking yourself these questions…

-Could you be yourself around him?
+Could you be yourself around them?
 What did you fight about?
 What were the nature of those fights?
 Did you enjoy being around their family and friends, and vice versa?
 Did you share the same goals or direction in life?
 We could go on and on.
 The key is to be aware, understand, and accept your differences in order to move forward.

 Now hold on, before you judge us for putting this on our breakup to-do list.
 This is NOT the ridiculous notion that if you write it, it will magically appear.
 This is definitely more of an exercise than a promise.
 Just humor us, and write it out.
 Funny?
 Check.
 Smarts?
 Check.
 Manners?
 Hopefully.
 Okay, now rank all of your desired qualities.
 All of them.
 What comes up first?
 Why?!
 What’s last?